 There are multiple species of fish in the Gulf of Mexico, including the endangered and threatened species listed in Table 1 at the beginning of this Environmental Impact Assessment.
 More information regarding the endangered gulf sturgeon (Item 20.2), oceanic whitetip shark (Item 20.3), and giant manta ray (Item 20.4) can be found below.
-IPFs that could cause impacts to fisheries as a result of the proposed operations in Keathley Canyon Block 686 include physical disturbances to the seafloor, emissions (noise / sound), effluents, and accidents.
+Potential IPFs to fisheries as a result of the proposed operations in Mississippi Canyon Block 509 include physical disturbances to the seafloor, emissions (noise / sound), effluents, and accidents.

 Physical disturbances to the seafloor: The emplacement of a structure or drilling rig results in minimal loss of bottom trawling area to commercial fishermen.
 Pipelines cause gear conflicts which result in losses of trawls and shrimp catch, business downtime and vessel damage.
 Most financial losses from gear conflicts are covered by the Fishermen's Contingency Fund (FCF).
 The emplacement and removal of facilities are not expected to cause significant adverse impacts to fisheries.
-Additionally, a dynamically positioned drillship or semisubmersible is being used for the proposed activities; therefore, only an insignificant amount of seafloor will be disturbed.
+Additionally, a drillship or dynamically positioned semisubmersible rig is being used for the proposed activities; therefore, only an insignificant amount of seafloor will be disturbed.